 “Hurricane Florence and its aftermath, however, will not have the notable impact on the larger U.S. vehicle market that we saw with Harvey, where an estimated 600,000 vehicles were damaged or destroyed, impacting both supply and demand,” he added.

 The National Automobile Dealers Association reiterated that its philanthropic division is ready to provide help to member store employees impacted by Florence.
-Applications for assistance and a path to make donations .
+Applications for assistance and a path to make donations can be found here.

 “There are so many heroes to thank.
 The rescuers who are risking their lives to pull people from flood waters.
 The law enforcement and firefighters who are working around the clock.
 The nurses and doctors, the pilots, the utility workers.
 From the people of North Carolina, I say thank you,” North Carolina Gov. Roy Cooper said in a news release.